A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Results

-The mean processing times are shown in Figure \ref{fig:speed}.
-The tests were performed on a Google Pixel 3, a phone with modest specifications, released in 2018.
-We recorded 5, 10, 20, and 30s of audio on the phone, and measured the time it takes to process the audio by the model.
-For each length of time, we repeat the procedure five times and compute the mean time.
-We take a timestamp when the audio is buffered into memory and another timestamp when the results can be read from memory.
-The difference between the timestamps in milliseconds is recorded as the processing time.
-The processing time includes the time to compute the log mel spectrograms.
+For edge computing deployment a 16-bit model was used.
+The 16-bit model achieved a validation mAP of 0.88 and an accuracy of 0.95.
+The processing times are shown in Table \ref{tab:speed}.
+The speed tests were performed on a Google Pixel 3, a phone with modest specifications, released in 2018.
+Segments of 5, 10, 20, and 30s of audio were recorded on the phone, and the time it takes to process the audio by the model was measured.
+For each length of time, this was repeated ten times.

+Testing was not performed on streamed audio but on recorded audio.
+The demonstration application works by having a user press a button to start and then another to stop a recording.
+The application then buffers the last 5, 10, or 30 seconds of audio.
+To measure processing time, a timestamp was recorded when the audio is buffered into memory and when the results are available.
+The difference between these two timestamps, in milliseconds, is the total processing time, which includes the time required to compute the log mel spectrograms.

-It takes a mean time of 200.4ms to process 5s of sound.
+It takes a mean time of 199.4ms to process 5s of sound with a SD of 10.31ms.
 There was approximately 50ms of latency to load the model, and approximately a linear increase of 30ms per 1 second of audio.
-In Figure \ref{fig:speed}, A straight line was fit to the data using linear regression.
-The line formula is $y=29.62x + 48.31$.
-The Y-axis intercept is at 48.31.
-The line is almost a perfect fit to the data.
-This is a good indication that processing time increases linearly with recorded audio time.
-The latency of approximately 50ms is a one-off cost; so long as the variable representing the model remains in scope.
+A real-time factor (RTF) of between 0.038 and 0.044 was achieved over the ten iterations when processing 5s of sound.
+The RTF decreases with increasing length of processed audio.
+The latency of approximately 50ms is a one-off cost, so long as the variable representing the model remains in scope.

 The tests were performed by deploying an Android application to the test Android phone.
 The application was launched and began buffering a maximum of 30s of audio.
 Audio from the beginning gets discarded as the most recent recording gets buffered.
 The user was then able to press a button and process a fixed interval of audio buffered in memory \cite{prismpaper}.